 The grant amounts given to individual businesses will be subject to state aid limits.

 Will these grant schemes be subject to tax?

-Grant income received by a business is taxable therefore the Small Business Grants, and Retail, Hospitality and Leisure Grants will be subject to tax.
+Grant income received by a business is taxable.
+The Local Restrictions Support Grant and the Additional Restrictions Grant will need to be included as income in the tax return of the business.
 Only businesses which make an overall profit once grant income is included will be subject to tax.
-It is likely that the Top-up Grant will also be taxable.

 More from NFUonline: